-For any international championship, cup or trophy, the FIA/FIM/CIK has the right to appoint a Race Director and a number of the Steward members of the Meeting.
-In addition, it may appoint Inspectors, Observers, Safety Delegates, Medical Officers and Environmental Stewards who will report directly to the FIA/FIM/CIK.
+For any international championship, cup or trophy, the FIA/FIM/CIK has the right to appoint various race officials, who report directly to the international body that appointed them.

 149. NECESSARY OFFICIALS

 At each meeting or event there shall be at least two Stewards of the Meeting (representing MSA), a Clerk of Course and a Scrutineer.
 In the case of minor events, e.g. a closed club trial, it will not be necessary for the Stewards to be physically present.
 They must however, at all times be on call, e.g. within easy reach by telephone.
 For events where time is a factor there shall be at least one Timekeeper.
 For International events there will be at least three Stewards of the Meeting.
 If more are appointed there shall always be an odd number.
 For FIA/FIM/CIK championship events the applicable regulations regarding officials must be followed.